liferay/liferay-docs/userGuide/en/chapters/06-asset-framework.markdown

 User Segments tab displays a list of all the user segments matched by the current user and all the user segments not matched by the current user.
-The Content Targeting Simulator is especially useful when added to a page that already has some User Segment Content Display or Campaign Content Display portlets.
+The Content Targeting Simulator is especially useful when added to a page that already has some configured User Segment Content Display or Campaign Content Display portlets.
 In this case, clicking on *simulate* next to one or more of the *not matched* user segments renders the portal page the way it would appear to a member of the selected user segments.
-This can be very useful when configuring User Segment Content Display and Campaign Content Display portlets.
+This can be very useful when configuring and testing the User Segment Content Display and Campaign Content Display portlets.

-The Campaigns tab of the Content Targeting Simulator simply displays matched campaigns and not matched campaigns but does not offer a *simulate* option.
+The Campaigns tab of the Content Targeting Simulator simply displays all matched campaigns and all campaigns that are not matched.
+It does not offer a *simulate* option.
+However, since campaigns target specific user segments, it's easy to simulate how the portal page would look if a different campaign were matched:
-However, since campaigns target specific user segments, it's easy to simulate how the portal page would look if a different campaign were matched: Just click on the *User Segments* tab and select *simulate* next to the user segment that's targeted by the campaign that you'd like to simulate.
+Just click on the *User Segments* tab and select *simulate* next to the user segment that's targeted by the campaign that you'd like to simulate.
 If you have multiple user segments selected for simulation, click the *Clear simulated User Segments* button to remove the simulation and load the portal page using the user segments matched by the current user.

 ## Summary [](id=summary-liferay-portal-6-2-user-guide-06-en-0)